The page has been translated by Gen AI.

 Figure.
 Process Command

-Because Redis is Single Thread, you must necessarily consider time complexity when executing commands.
-If multiple requests arrive simultaneously, a delay in the execution time of one task will cause subsequent requests to be delayed as well.
-Therefore, you should be careful with commands that perform O(N) operations, and the representative command examples are as follows. “ KEYS, FLUSHALL, FLUSHDB, Delete COlLECTIONS, Get All Collections “
+Because Redis is single-threaded, you must always consider time complexity when executing commands.
+If multiple requests arrive simultaneously, a delay in one operation’s execution will cause subsequent requests to be delayed as well.
+Therefore, you should be cautious of commands that perform O(N) operations, and typical examples of such commands are as follows. “ KEYS, FLUSHALL, FLUSHDB, Delete COlLECTIONS, Get All Collections “

 Slow command/operation monitoring